New York State (NYS) Tax

 Due to the Tax Cuts and Jobs Act, state and local tax deductions, including state income taxes, are limited to $10,000 per year.

 Understanding your tax obligations can be time consuming.
 What’s even more time-intensive is how to NYS income tax from your federal taxes as an itemized deduction.

-So, get help!
-Use Tax Pro Go, virtual tax prep offered by H&R Block.
-With this service, we’ll match you with a tax pro with NYS tax expertise.
+So, get help with H&R Block Virtual!
+With this service, we’ll match you with a tax pro with New York tax expertise.
 Then, you will upload your tax documents, and our tax pros will do the rest!
-We can even help with not only NYS taxes, including federal deductions for paying state taxes.
+We can help with your NY taxes, including federal deductions for paying state taxes.